RobinB87/node-advanced-course/README.md

 - node internally goes back to the index.js file and executes it a second time.
 - this time in a slightly different mode: this now starts up our worker instance.
 - so the index.js is going to be executed multiple times, first to create a CM, and every time after that a worker instance

+This does not mean you can just add a lot of forks.
+In the end your computer has an upperlimit of how many bits and data it can process at any given point in time.
+So for example with 6 requests at the same time processing the pbkdf2 function, it means that the 6 separate threads that are running, in 6 children (6 forks) we are balancing between every hash function called.
+The cpu now tries to do a little bit of work on every one of them.
+The result is that it now takes longer for EVERY one of them to complete.
+So it might be good to be able to handle 6 requests at one single time, but here you reach a bottleneck where you try to do too much at one single time.

+Increasing the number of children beyond the available number of 'physical' or 'logical' cores on your computer, you will probably experience a nett negative effect of performance.
+So, clustering is GREAT, but do not go overboard with it.